anandgupta193/react-enterprise-starter-kit/README.md

 ## Features:

-  * Completely based on latest react hooks.
+  * Completely based on latest react hooks using React version ^18.2.0.

   * Redux store is in place with saga as middleware.